A small secretariat leads and coordinates the Crown’s response to the Abuse in Care Royal Commission of Inquiry.

 The Secretariat, Crown Response to the Abuse in Care Inquiry was set up because the Royal Commission will have a big impact on the work of government agencies.
 The Royal Commission needs access to a lot of information held by agencies.
 The secretariat makes sure that agencies respond quickly and helpfully to the Royal Commission’s requests and recommendations throughout the life of the Inquiry, expected to be four years.

 The secretariat was set up in February 2019 and is a semi-autonomous unit housed within Oranga Tamariki.
-It has seven staff (as at August 2020), including five full-time and two part-time people:
+It has eight staff (as at April 2021), including six full-time and two part-time people:

 The Secretariat coordinates agency responses to the Royal Commission, drawing on people within agencies to do the response work.

 Strategic governance of the Crown response is provided by a Sponsoring Group comprising the Chief Executives of Oranga Tamariki, the Ministries of Education, Health, and Social Development, and the Crown Law Office.
-The nominated lead Chief Executive is Grainne Moss, the Chief Executive of Oranga Tamariki.
+The nominated lead Chief Executive is the Secretary of Education, Iona Holsted.

 The Minister for the Public Service, Hon Chris Hipkins, is the Minister responsible for the Crown response to the Abuse in Care Inquiry.